-As a provider of IT outsourcing services including teams of software developers and other IT specialists based in nearshore locations in Eastern Europe, both EU member states and countries outwith the EU, GDPR compliance is an important topic for us.
+As a provider of IT outsourcing services, GDPR compliance is an important topic for us.
 It is also often a hugely important consideration for our mainly EU-based clients.

 Data Protection Regulation (GDPR), which has been in force since May 25, 2018, aims to unify data protection for individuals in the European Union.
-In this article, we give you an overview of all the important changes and obligations you should know if considering outsourcing software or IT projects.
+In this article, we give you an overview of all the important changes and obligations you should be aware of if considering outsourcing software or IT projects.

 IT services and software development projects often involve access to and the transfer of data and, as such, may be subject to GDPR compliance and considerations.
 Sometimes that means the IT specialists working on these projects, and their employers, must be EU-based.
 Or that GDPR-compliant systems and infrastructure need to be carefully set up.

 For organisations working with IT outsourcing companies who often employ specialists based in and outside of the EU, it’s important to understand the GDPR rules that may restrict who works on their software development and other IT projects and in which roles or capacity.

 This article aims to give you a broad understanding of the GDPR conditions that may influence your choice of IT outsourcing provider and how you work with them.
 We have also put together a comprehensive list of FAQs we have encountered on questions about IT service providers and software development outsourcing.

 For more practical tips on protecting your organisation against potential GDPR breaches by an IT outsourcing partner, including a checklist for assessing their GDPR compliance, what to include in the service contract, how to monitor compliance with the contract and how to respond to a data breach should it happen, you can refer to this article: